Atrix256/SampleZoo/contributesampletest.md

 The .lua file describes your test(s) and sample sequence(s), controlling how both the code and documentation are generated.

 for samples, the file must be called samples.lua and for tests, the file must be called tests.lua.
+They have different options available in each file.

 ### samples.lua